Skip to main content

 “Why should I look?”
 He frowned and sulked like a kid.

 “Accha?”
-He looked annoyed at no one being really bothered as he is “If this was Heer and not Maan would you be saying the same thing?”
+He looked annoyed at no one being really bothered as he is, “If this were Heer and not Maan, would you be saying the same thing?”
 He knew the moment he said that he was going to pay heavily for it as Ajabdeh’s smile vanished.

 “Radisson Blue Bhaiya!”
-He had managed to squeeze in the auto just in time.
+He had managed to squeeze into the auto just in time.
 She looked away at the streets and people, humming a tune.
-The gates of the hotel arrived and Ajabdeh promptly walked away while he paid the fare.
+The gates of the hotel arrived, and Ajabdeh promptly walked away while he paid the fare.

-The breakfast was a very organized affair in the restaurant of the Hotel as everyone sat around at tables of four.
+The breakfast was a very organised affair in the restaurant of the Hotel, as everyone sat around at tables of four.
 Ajabdeh sat between Heer and Maan at the round table to be joined by Jalal before Pratap could reach them.
-The two girls were discussing Jewelry when Jalal noticed Ajabdeh nibbling at her sandwich.
-He nudged Heer slightly in a gesture to ask and Heer cleared her throat.
+The two girls were discussing jewellery when Jalal noticed Ajabdeh nibbling at her sandwich.
+He nudged Heer slightly in a gesture to ask, and Heer cleared her throat.

 Maan stopped at her cornflakes because of Ajabdeh’s lack of response.